Iankimble/BLCH_Python/documentationActivity.md

 You’ve recently applied to Cesium for a software engineer role and you have made it to the technical round of the interview.
 They ask you to develop a program using their software.
 Take what you’ve read and learned about Cesium and documentation and come up with an idea for a program that uses their library.
-Then write a documentation about your proposed program.
+Then write documentation about your proposed program.
 You do not need to code a program for this assignment- You need to write an example of good documentation.

-### Your documentation should include the following: ###
+### Your documentation should be include the following: ###

 - Name of project
 - Team/ Engineer name and github link